1587/speaking-exam/00-part5.md

 My answer:

 ```
-There are follow advantages of pay the cost of university course for all students.
+if the government pay the cost of university courses for all students,
+the quality of the country's education will be improved.

+i have some reasons as follows:

+firstly: students will have more money to buy study equipment,
+such as ipad, computer or smartphone. their will study efficiently.
+they can learn online courses at anywhere,
+and disscuss with their classmates and teachers in time.

+secondly: students will focus on their study, don't worry about the money.
+don't spend much time on part time job.
+they will have more time to learn knowledge.

-Firstly: It gives everyone a chance to go to college,
+thirdly: It gives everyone a chance to go to college,
-whether he is poor or rich, education must be fair.
+whether his family is poor or rich.

-Secondly: The more people get a college education,
+The more people get a college education,
-the stronger the country will be. and it will develop very fast.
+the stronger the country will be. and it' education will develop very fast.

-Thirdly: More people go to university and the quality of all citizens will be improved.
+()finally: More people go to university and
+the quality of all citizens will be improved.
-we will have more safety public enviroment.
+we will have more safety public enviroment.)

-All of the above are my opinions.
+All of the above are my views.
 ```